 Do you apply conditioner on soaking-wet hair?
 Think again.
-Let’s see the 2 golden rules of using hair conditioner, it will bloom your mind.
+Let’s see the 2 golden rules of using hair conditioner and get ready to change the way you wash your hair.

 Shampooing strips off hair from its natural moisture.
 Conditioner is a moisturising and conditioning agent with ingredients that replenish your hair’s moisture after shampooing.
 It refortifies the cuticles with a protective coating and allows your hair to grow and not break that easily.